Who knew John Candy could be so terrifying?

 - Precision F-Strike: When Buck knocks the pots and pans down at the end.
 SHIT!

-- Recycled: The Series : There were plans for an Uncle Buck television series, revolving around Buck getting full custody of the kids after their parents die in a car accident (though you wouldn't know it with how happy they all look).
+- Recycled: The Series : A short-lived TV version aired on CBS in 1990, in which Buck (played by Kevin Meaney) gets full custody of the kids after their parents die in a car accident (though you wouldn't know it with how happy they all look).

 - Slasher Smile: Just look at the picture, for God's sake.